Click year to expand or collapse

 Trevor Agnitti '02 dual computer science and physics major.
 In addition to his contributions in the genomics group, he was known for his hallway scootering and a wide selection of really spiffy shirts.

-Greg Williams '02 was a former computer science major and a current computer science Ph.D. student at RPI.
-Greg continues to sport wild hair and served as our hacker supreme for years.
+Greg Williams '02 was a former computer science major and now has his Ph.D.
+Greg sported wild hair and served as our hacker supreme for years.
 He reviewed our entire manuscript of our Perl book (Oxford, 2007), serving as our in-house Perl expert.
 He also helped finish off a database of microbial genomes.

 Fall 2002 Images